I am obsessed with vintage Yamaha amplifiers

 How would I describe Yamaha audio presentation?
 Verging on bright (sometimes too much with some speakers).
 Musically accurate.
 Detailed.
 Involving.
 Flat in EQ.
 Though not instantly loveable, it can be hard to go back to warmer competitors.

-Without sounding a bit old and millennial (both true), it is sad knowing that many music fans only ever use low quality headphones and speakers.
+Without sounding a bit old and millennial (both true), it is sad knowing that many music fans only ever use low-quality headphones and speakers.
 Even a cheap charity shop HiFi setup from decades ago can provide a wonderful sound and look great.

 Yamaha-ppy